CERTCC/SSVC/doc/md_src_files/090_futureWork.md

 Coordinators in particular are likely to be heterogeneous.
 While the FIRST service frameworks for PSIRTs and CSIRTs differentiate two broad classes of coordinators, we have focused on CSIRTs here.
 PSIRTs may have somewhat different concerns.
 Investigating the extent to which SSVC should be customized for this group is future work as well.

+## Types of Risks

+SSVC estimates the relative risk created by a vulnerability in an IT system.
+The priority of acting to mitigate or remediate a vulnerability goes up as this vulnerability risk goes up.
+SSVC does not currently take into account the change risk due to applying a mitigation or remediation.

+One way to view what SSVC currently provides is that it tells you how urgently a stakeholder should analyze overall risk due to a vulnerability risk.
+For all but the most dire vulnerabilities, what the stakeholder choses to do may include accepting the vulnerability risk because the change risk or other costs of mitigation or remediation are too high.
+Future work should attempt to provide a method for [evaluating change risk or cost](https://github.com/CERTCC/SSVC/issues/35) relative to vulnerability risk.

 ## Further Decision Tree Testing